The world is not given by our parents, but borrowed from our children. We aim to be good stewards - to conserve and to restore.

 We look after many protected sites, including Special Areas of Conservation (SAC) and Sites of Special Scientific Interest (SSSI).
 The sites are protected for their geology, peatlands, woodlands, montane scrub and wildlife such as voles, golden eagles and rare butterflies.

-Rewilding and repeopling
+Restoring and repeopling

 Improving the natural value of wild places can help address rural depopulation.
 Wild places need people to care, invest and repair in them, for all their inhabitants to survive and thrive.